github/developer.github.com/content/guides/getting-started.md

 The information returned from these calls will depend on how we authenticate:

-* Using Basic Auth, everything the user has access to see on github.com
+* Using Basic Authentication, everything the user has access to see on github.com
 * Using OAuth, private repositories are only returned if the OAuth token contains 'repo' scope.

 As the [docs][repos-api] indicate, these methods take a `type` parameter that